Zabrimus/vdr-jonglisto/README.md

 * recordings: where to get the recordings and do the desired work

 ### Requirements
-* a runnning vdr-epg-daemon, especially the mysql database
+* optional: a runnning vdr-epg-daemon, especially the mysql database
 * vdr restfulapi plugin, at least version 0.2.6.5
-* optional remoteosd/svdrpservice plugin (See <http://vdr.schmirler.de/>)
+* optional: remoteosd/svdrpservice plugin (See <http://vdr.schmirler.de/>)
 * java 8

 ### Setup